AllysonDekovich/BSF_Metagenomics/README.txt

-This repository contains all files and scripts used in the following
+This repository contains all scripts associated with the following publication: *insert citation here*.
+Raw metagenomic reads for all samples can be found *here*.
-paper: insert citation here.